FINRAOS/Elasticd/README.md

-# ElasticD for direct communication between frotends and backends
+# ElasticD for direct communication between frontends and backends

 ##Table Of Contents
 - [Objectives](#1)